jinshengye-git/configMyPC/SetupRMC_SDK.md

 ## Before setup

-you need install ros-melodic-teb-local-planner, because rmc-sdk is not supporting the github version teb-local-planner.
+you need install `ros-melodic-teb-local-planner`, because rmc-sdk is not supporting the github version teb-local-planner.

 ```
 sudo apt install ros-melodic-teb-local-planner